zerodays/react-native-template/README.md

 #### Lucide-React-Native

 [Lucide-React-Native](https://github.com/lucide-icons/lucide-react-native) is a fork of the Feather Icons project, specifically tailored for React Native applications.
 It provides a collection of beautifully crafted, customizable icons which are easy to use in UI development.
-Using Lucide icons helps maintain consistency and clarity in the app’s design, making the interface more intuitive and visually appealing.
+Using Lucide icons helps maintain consistency and clarity in the app's design, making the interface more intuitive and visually appealing.

 <a name="react-hook-form"></a>